over45Codes/WebDev/README.md

 ## Summary

-This Museaum of Candy Project is a simple Responsive Webpage built with HTML5 | CSS | Bootstrap JavaScript & jQuery.
+This Museum of Candy Project is a simple Responsive Webpage built with HTML5 | CSS | Bootstrap JavaScript & jQuery.
 This project was a great code along to reinforce Bootstrap.
 It also included JavaScript jQuery functions!
 I learn how to use Bootstrap to make a responsive design which was very interactive and great learning experience.

 ## Author